-There is only one disclosure on the firm’s record in the past 10 years.
+There is only one disclosure on the firm’s SEC record.
 In 2019, the firm conducted advisory business with four investment advisors who weren't registered in the state of Alaska.
 The violation resulted in a $10,000 fine.

 Advisors at Securian may earn commissions for selling securities.
 This is a conflict of interest as advisors may have incentive to sell securities to clients based on the higher commissions, even if it isn’t the best choice for the client.
 When acting as an advisor, though, advisors must act in the best interest of the client.